testflows/TestFlows-WebSite/source/handbook/index.md

         pressure_switch(pressure=pressure, volume=volume)
 ```

-Each [either() function] defines a new combination variable and its possible values
+Each [either() function] defines a new combination variable and its possible values,
 and then {% testflows %} automatically loops through all the combinations
 when a [TestSketch] is called.

-Running the [TestSketch] above results in the following output.
+Running the [TestSketch] above results in the following output:

 ```bash
 Sep 22,2023 16:29:07   ⟥  Scenario check pressure switch, flags:TE